-Haener’s TD pass lifts Fresno State to 40-37 upset of UCLA
+Haener lifts Fresno State to 40-37 upset of No. 13 UCLA

 PASADENA, Calif.
+(AP) — Fresno State’s Jake Haener was able to overcome a crushing hit to his right hip to lead the Bulldogs to an upset victory over No. 13 UCLA.

-(AP) — Jake Haener threw for 455 yards, including the go-ahead touchdown pass to Jalen Cropper with 14 seconds remaining, and Fresno State upset No. 13 UCLA 40-37 Saturday night at the Rose Bowl.
+Haener threw for 455 yards, including the go-ahead touchdown pass to Jalen Cropper with 14 seconds remaining, as the Bulldogs beat the Bruins 40-37 Saturday night at the Rose Bowl.

-Haener overcame a crushing hit to his right hip in the fourth quarter to rally the Bulldogs.
+“We know he’s tough, right.
+We’ve seen that over the course of last year and this year.
+He’s tough,” Fresno State coach Kalen DeBoer said.
+“When the pressure was great, he was at his best and that’s what’s awesome.”

+Haener had to be at his best in a game that saw four lead changes over the final 7:27 after the Bulldogs had a 23-10 lead at halftime.

+“I mean, we just made one more play, right?
+We made one more play,” DeBoer said.
+“Fifty-four seconds that I just think about what our guys are capable of doing, it didn’t feel like it was too big of a feat at all.”

+Haener’s 19-yard strike to Erik Brooks put Fresno State back in front 33-30 with 2:55 remaining, but he was wincing in pain on the ground after taking numerous hits throughout the night.

 After UCLA regained the lead with 54 seconds left on Dorian Thompson-Robinson’s 15-yard pass to Kyle Phillips, a limping Haener directed a six-play, 75-yard drive that gave the Bulldogs (3-1) their fourth straight win over the Bruins.

+“He was a pretty mobile quarterback.
+We struggled to keep him in the pocket,” UCLA cornerback Qwuantrezz Knight said.

 Cropper had three receptions for 50 yards on the drive, including the TD.
 Josh Kelly also had a 26-yard catch that put the ball at the UCLA 12 with 23 seconds remaining.

+“Yeah, I’m not gonna lie, I was a little tired,” Cropper said.
+“But that last play, I saw the corner drop.
+And just knowing how Jake trusts me throwing that back shoulder into the corner of the end zone, the feeling’s so surreal.
+I can’t really describe it in words.”

-Haener completed 38 of 53 passes for Fresno State, which finished the job against a Pac-12 program after leading then-No. 11 Oregon in the fourth quarter two weeks ago before losing.
+Haener completed 38 of 53 passes and tossed two touchdowns.
 Cropper had 14 receptions for 141 yards and Kelly added eight catches for 120 yards.
 Ronnie Rivers rushed for 136 yards and two touchdowns.

-Fresno State had a nine-point advantage in the fourth quarter, but the final 7:27 included four lead changes.

-Thompson-Robinson passed for 278 yards and three touchdowns while Phillips had seven receptions for 113 yards and two TDs.
-Zach Charbonnet ran for two touchdowns for the Bruins (2-1), who were ranked for the first time in four years.

-Haener’s 19-yard strike to Erik Brooks put Fresno State back in front 33-30 with 2:55 remaining, but Thompson-Robinson directed a nine-play, 74-yard drive, culminating in his second TD pass of the night to Phillips.
+“I think the quarterback is a special player,” UCLA coach Chip Kelly said.
+“We threw everything at him.
+We blitzed him, played cover zero, rushed three and dropped everyone else back into coverage.
+I think we threw the entire kitchen sink at him and he handled everything.”

-The Bruins were able to rally back due to a pair of Bulldogs turnovers.
+UCLA was able to rally back due to a pair of Bulldogs turnovers.
 Fresno State led 26-17, had the ball at the UCLA 9 and were looking to put the game away with 9:23 remaining when Carl Jones stripped Haener of the ball.
 After it rolled 34 yards and a mad scramble ensued, Myles Jackson recovered it at the UCLA 43.

 Three plays later, Thompson-Robinson delivered a perfect pass to Phillips, who eluded Bralyn Lux’s coverage, for a 38-yard score to bring UCLA within 26-23.